 Chaplain Messner has had the biggest impact on me.
 I love going to all of his chapel talks because without fail, every time, his sincere and honest passion for Jesus and His work on the cross grips my attention and teaches me the gospel truths I need so desperately but forget so easily.

 What’s your favorite part of the day at Covenant?

 I really love meal times.
 Students you wouldn’t typically see or people you don’t have classes with are eating at the same time as you, and that is so enjoyable for me.
 It’s a great time to socialize (and eat, obviously).

 This question just made me break out into cold sweats.
 So many things in my story are currently unfixed and unformed, so I don't have a concrete answer.
 I hope to travel anywhere and everywhere, get great at salsa dancing, meet wonderful people, be married, and photograph it all along the way (selfie wedding?).

 How is Covenant equipping you for the future?

-Well, I haven’t been here that long, but I already know my professors and classes are forcing me to think deeply about the world we live in and how I am to live out my callings in it.
-It is also equipping me to love people more, with a love not of myself, but from the One who loves perfectly.
+My professors and classes are forcing me to think deeply about the world we live in.
+Through Covenant, the Lord is ceaselessly teaching me to die to myself and love people more, with a love not of myself, but from the One who loves perfectly.